Ramakrishna Mission Vidyalaya, Viveknagar

 Ramakrishna Mission Vidyalaya, Viveknagar is a school in Agartala, Tripura, India.
-It is a collaboration of the Hindu monastic order Ramakrishna Mission and the Government of Tripura.
+It is a collaboration of the Hindi monastic order Ramakrishna Mission and the Government of Tripura.
 A group of monks and brahmacharis of the Ramakrishna Mission order manage the activities of the Vidyalaya, assisted by around sixty teaching and non-teaching staff.

 The Ramakrishna Math and Mission is located at Viveknagar, a village contiguous to Amtali, around 9 km from the city of Agartala.
 The coordinates of the school campus are approximately between 23016" N & 24014" N and between 910 9" E & 910 47" E. The Ramakrishna Math and Mission, here, mainly operates in West Tripura District, the area of which is 3097.78 km^{2}.

 Viveknagar is about 560 km from Guwahati and 290 km from Silchar.